Detailed course guide

 - Additional information Transfer from BSc to MChem is possible up to the end of Year 3 with a Chemistry average greater than 60%.

-- Advanced Highers AB in Chemistry and Mathematics, plus AABB at Higher.
+- Advanced Highers ABB in Chemistry, Mathematics and Physics, plus AABB at Higher.

 - Int.
-Baccalaureate 35 points to include Higher Level Mathematics and Chemistry (both at minimum grade 6).
+Baccalaureate 36 points to include Higher Level Chemistry, Mathematics and Physics (at minimum grade 6).

 * Your residency 'status' is usually defined as the country where you have been ordinarily resident for the three years before the start of your course.
 Find out more about tuition fees.

 ** European Union countries (not including England, Northern Ireland or Wales).